 There are two ways to retrieve your streamer when streamer fishing for steelhead, and for some reason, everyone wants to only do one method.

 That method is to cast across the river and just let the streamer swing across the pool without any stripping of the line.
 This is similar to Spey fishing, and it does work.

-I didn’t know this when I was younger so I fished steelhead the same way I did when fishing for trout, and catching trout with a stripping method worked best.
-And, as I found out, it works for steelhead too.
+I didn’t know this when I was younger so I fished steelhead the same way I did when fishing for trout and catching trout with a stripping method worked best.
+And, as I found out, it works well for steelhead too.